 Boston Children's CCTT is one of only three medical transport programs in the state with CAMTS (Commission on Accreditation of Medical Transport Systems) accreditation.
 We're the only dedicated pediatric/neonatal team in New England with this prestigious certification, which recognizes excellence in patient care and safety.

 Our team is highly skilled and experienced in the special needs that children have during this important transitional phase of their care.
 The ambulance itself is unique, holding all of the equipment and medication necessary on board to earn its reputation as an ICU on wheels.

 The communication specialists on the Transport Team handle all aspects of patient transfer.
 From access to the medical control physician and bed assignment to consultation with appropriate specialists and assistance with stabilization—the complete patient transfer is coordinated with one phone call.

 When ambulance transport isn't enough, Boston MedFlight is called upon.
-Boston MedFlight is a critical care transport service created in 1985 as a non-profit public charity by a consortium of Boston teaching institutions, including Children's.
+Boston MedFlight is a critical care transport service created in 1985 as a non-profit public charity by a consortium of Boston teaching institutions, including Boston Children's Hospital.

 MedFlight plays an integral role in the Massachusetts EMS system and provides linkage for the most critically ill and injured patients requiring transport from community hospitals to trauma and tertiary care centers.

 Boston MedFlight was recognized as the 2004 Program of the Year by the Association of Air Medical Services.
-During fiscal year 2004, Boston MedFlight transported 226 patients to Children's.
+During fiscal year 2004, Boston MedFlight transported 226 patients to Boston Children's Hospital.
 Over 30 percent of these children were critically injured and required emergent trauma services.
-The remaining children required critical medical or neonatal services available only at Children's.
+The remaining children required critical medical or neonatal services available only at Boston Children's.

-Learn more about Children's Critical Care Transport Team.
+Learn more about Boston Children's Critical Care Transport Team.